HuskyChaos/writeup-Surfer/README.md

 <h1>TryHackMe - Surfer</h1>
 <img src="./img/logo.png" alt="logo" width="400">
 <p>
-    There were a few things that i tried but were not helpful.
-Including them was only a waste <br>
+    There were a few things that i tried but were they not helpful.
+Including them <br>
-    of time.
+    was only a waste of time.
 So, i will only include the steps that showed me any helpful result.
 </p>
 <ol>
     <li>
         <h3>Port-Scanning:</h3>
         <img src="./img/rustscan.png" alt="rustscan" width="500"><br>
-        Starting with <code>rustscan</code>, we can see that only two ports are open.<br>
+        Starting with <code>rustscan</code>.
+We can see that only two ports are open.<br>
         Trying to brute force SSH mostly fails.
 So, let's checkout the webpage first.
     </li><br>
     <li>